 In an effort to save you the trouble, and save face on the big day, we sat down with wedding planning experts Natasha Burton and Jennifer Arreguin Jacobson, to get schooled in all the rules of picking a pretty wedding-color palette.
 Read on to become well acquainted with what not to do when choosing your color scheme and ensure that you steer clear from these seven don'ts.

 Natasha Burton is a wedding and relationship writer and editor, as well as the the author of various books including 101 Quizzes for Brides and Grooms: Take These Tests to Discover Your Wedding Personality and Customize Your Big Day Together.
 Burton and Jennifer Arreguin Jacobson were the co-founders of Santa Barbara-based event planning company Swoon California.

-1. Thinking You Have to Have a Set Color Palette
+1. Thinking You Need a Set Color Palette

 2. Choosing Colors That Are so Right Now, but so Not You

-If you're not head over heels for coral, mint or marsala (Pantone's Color Of The Year for 2015), for the love of all things bridal, don't choose these hues simply because they're in style, urges Arreguin.
-"Trends come and go, as evidenced by your mom's 80s-style, puffy-sleeved wedding dress, so pick colors you personally love, not ones you saw on Pinterest or feel like to have to use."
+If you're not head over heels for coral, mint, or classic blue (Pantone's Color Of The Year for 2020), for the love of all things bridal, don't choose these hues simply because they're in style, urges Jacobson.
+"Trends come and go, as evidenced by your mom's 80s-style, puffy-sleeved wedding dress, so pick colors you personally love, not ones you saw on Pinterest or feel like you have to use."